BUEC500C1/news-analyzer-JimY233/Stub REST API implementation/README.md

 Three APIs: Secure File Uploader/Ingester; Text NLP Analysis; News feed Ingester
-Stub implementation and documenting part are explained in `Stub REST API implementation` folder
+Under each folder in this folder, stub implementation and documenting part are explained in detail

 ### User Stories